JimShady/leaseholdmortgages/docs/index.md

 ## Natwest

 * Lilli wrote to Natwest in August 2022, and they didn’t confirm anything either way.
 They said “The bank has no contractual relationship with yourself and no responsibility for any material loss you may or may not suffer – be it financial or trouble & strife.
 I am aware there is a situation in the UK affecting the cladding on possibly thousands of blocks of flats meaning, many people are not in a position to sell their flats and the bank is no way responsible for the blight on their properties.”.
 How nice.
+* I tried to get a new buy to let mortgage from NatWest in October 2022.
+Provided them with the EWS1 rating which was B2.
+Also provided them with proof that building has got confirmation regarding funding and with start and end date.
+They still refused to give a mortgage stating they don't provide mortgages to buildings with a B2 rating.

 ## Santander